-These 7 tips will make your free Veterans Day meal more epic
+7 tips to make your free Veterans Day food more epic

 On Veteran’s Day, America’s bastions of consumer consumables give back to the defenders of The Republic by conspicuously offering copious amounts of free food.
 They know the target audience well – no one loves a discount like service members and veterans.